txdao/krz_player/README.md

 Simulates the bar scene from Kentucky Route Zero in the command line.

 # The music files
-They can be obtained at https://mega.nz/#F!JIMUxAjY!bK1rb1zDVrH0VR76ymH8LA
+They can be obtained at https://mega.nz/#F!JIMUxAjY!bK1rb1zDVrH0VR76ymH8LA courtesy of u/knellotron.

 # Instructions
 You'll need the pygame module.
-Extract the music files into a folder named 'files' and change the file directory in the code.
-Also, you'll need to rename one of the music files' so that it is in numerical order.
+Extract the music files the same folder as the script.
+Also, you'll need to rename 'JUNEBUG Hold loop 4.ogg' to 'JUNEBUG Hold loop 3.ogg' so that it is in numerical order.

 # Future work
 [1] need to work out a way to sync the tracks more reliably and seamlessly.
 Currently, the timings fluctuate between each playing.